-Interest income and expense are recognised in the statement of comprehensive income using the effective interest method.
+Interest income and expense are recognised in the statement of profit and loss using the effective interest method.

 (b) Dividend income

 Dividend income is recognised in the statement of profit and loss when the right to receive income is established.
 For quoted equity securities this is usually the ex-dividend date.